 This valve is essential to the operation of your shower - mainly because it enables the on/off switch to function!
 When you press 'on', the solenoid allows water from the mains to enter the unit.
 Similarly, 'off' closes the valve and prevents water from passing through.

-In order to figure out if this is the case, you need a meter capable of measuring its resistance - although there are some precautions you need to take for health and safety reasons when you begin to carry out this work.
+In order to figure out if this is the case, you need a multi meter capable of measuring its resistance - although there are some precautions you need to take for health and safety reasons when you begin to carry out this work.

 - Turn the power off at the isolating switch